 Yellowstone was North America’s first national park.
 On March 1, 1872, Ulysses S. Grant, the 18th president of the United States, signed the bill to protect this important land.

-Yellowstone is Huge
+yes, Yellowstone is big

 Yellowstone National Park spans roughly 2 million acres, that’s larger than Rhode Island and Delaware combined.